 The judges will be looking for evidence of quality, integrity, creativity, originality and overall excellence.
 They will also consider the steps taken by producers to ensure the best diversity and inclusion practices, as this is key to the integrity and quality of any documentary.
 Entrants to all but the Best Student Documentary category have to provide a statement on diversity and inclusion.
 You can find more information about this on the How to Enter and Entry Form pages.

 Entrants who are shortlisted or nominated for a Grierson award will be informed by email.
-Nominated entrants will be asked to provide still images from their films and access to a high quality master.
-See Terms and Conditions for more information.
+Shortlisted entrants will be asked to provide still images from their films for use in promotion and nominated entrants will be asked to provide access to a high-quality master.
+See the Terms and Conditions for more information.

 The full shortlist will be published on The Grierson Trust website on 21 July; the nominations by 19 September; and the winners will be announced at the awards ceremony on 10 November at the Queen Elizabeth Hall in London.
 The Grierson Trust chooses the recipient of the Trustees’ Award and Hero of the Year Award at its discretion.